mwelponer/sales-taxes-problem/README.md

 Database creation
 ---
-Let's use "sqlite3" for simplicity as configured in the database yaml configuration file $/config/database.yml$ Recreate the database schema through the migrations.
+Let's use "sqlite3" for simplicity as configured in the database yaml configuration file**/config/database.yml$** Recreate the database schema through the migrations.

 ```